Becky Lynch: Impact and legacy

-Since 2018, Becky Lynch has been cited to be one of the most popular and recognizable wrestlers of her generation.
+Since 2018, Becky Lynch has been cited to be one of the most popular and recognizable wrestlers of her generation in WWE.
 Lynch was the inaugural SmackDown Women's Champion in 2016 and at one point, held both the Raw and Smackdown Women's titles at the same time.
 At WrestleMania 35 in 2019, Lynch, Charlotte Flair, and Ronda Rousey became the first women to have headlined WWE's flagship annual event, while Lynch was the first to have won a WrestleMania main event match.

 Lynch holds the record for most main event matches at pay-per-view events in a single year for a female wrestler (3 in 2019).
 That same year, she became the first woman to have been named Pro Wrestling Illustrateds Most Popular Wrestler of the Year.
 Lynch was also the first and only female performer in WWE history to have led the company in merchandise sales in 2019.
 Her Last Woman Standing match against Charlotte Flair at WWE Evolution was ranked No. 1 by WWE on "The Top 25 Matches of 2018" list.
 This was the first women's match to accomplish this feat.

 I can't think of another more iconic moment to define the fight, in another moment of photography, for the memory.
 That moment almost summarizes the change that was taking place in wrestling and how you, like you took over everything in the business and, it is almost thought that The Man was born there.

 — —CM Punk on Lynch's bloodied face moment in November 2018.

 Wrestler Toni Storm cited Lynch as her biggest inspiration and said that she is "taking the women's division to a completely different level."
 In 2019, wrestling commentator Jim Ross called Lynch "the most over talent in WWE".
 In 2024, fellow wrestler Nia Jax said that "Lynch is going to go down as one of the greatest in our business".